MicrosoftDocs/dynamics-365-fraud-protection/content/extensibility-with-power-apps.md

 ---
 # Work with Power Apps

 Microsoft Power Apps offer a low-code, drag-and-drop, formula-based web tool that you can use to intuitively create full applications (mobile or desktop).
-These apps can be useful for the more interactive and complex processes that your organization might want to develop by using eventing data from Dynamics 365 Fraud Protection (Fraud Protection).
+These apps can be useful for the more interactive and complex processes that your organization might want to develop by using eventing data from Microsoft Dynamics 365 Fraud Protection.

 ## Getting started